 The independent pricing services provide quoted market prices when available.
 Quoted prices are not always available due to market inactivity.
 When quoted market prices are not available, the third parties use yield data and other factors relating to instruments or securities with similar characteristics to determine fair value for securities that are not actively traded.
 We generally obtain one value from our primary external pricing service.
 In situations where a price is not available from this service, we may obtain quotes or prices from additional parties as needed.
-In addition, for our callable United States Government sponsored agencies, we obtain multiple broker quotes and take the average of the broker prices received.
 Market indices of similar rated asset class spreads are considered for valuations and broker indications of similar securities are compared.
 Inputs used by the broker include market information, such as yield data and other factors relating to instruments or securities with similar characteristics.
 Valuations and quotes obtained from third party commercial pricing services are non-binding and do not represent quotes on which one may execute the disposition of the assets.

 We validate external valuations at least quarterly through a combination of procedures that include the evaluation of methodologies used by the pricing services, analytical reviews and performance analysis of the prices against trends, and maintenance of a securities watch list.
 Additionally, as needed we utilize discounted cash flow models or perform independent valuations on a case-by-case basis using inputs and assumptions similar to those used by the pricing services.
-Although we do identify differences from time to time as a result of these validation procedures, we did not make any significant adjustments as of June 30, 2017 and December 31, 2016.
+Although we do identify differences from time to time as a result of these validation procedures, we did not make any significant adjustments as of September 30, 2017 and December 31, 2016.